 With the help of a stereo-to-dual RCA cable, I was able to easily connect the amp to my PC.
 And now, it was time to give all that sound somewhere to go.

 After buying a roll of speaker wire and some connectors, I took two six-inch 8-ohm speakers I had out in the garage and began putting it all together.
 Not even an empty Corona box or scrapped plastic sheeting were safe from my mania:

 During the assembly of the sound system, I had taken it upon myself to paint a few of the cabinet's removable parts, such as the marquee light and the speaker housing, red.
 Once it was dry, I attached the makeshift assembly to it and put the whole thing back in the cab.
 I should mention that the amplifier runs on electricity, along with the cab's onboard power supply, the marquee and the monitor.

-After a quick trip to RadioShack, I walked out with a Philips master/slave power strip to help tie it all together.
+After a quick trip to RadioShack, I walked out with a master/slave power strip similar to this one to tie it all together.
 Further, my electronics-savvy stepfather was able to solder a connection between the monitor's now inaccessible Power button to another arcade button located on the back of the cab.
 Even with the PC plugged into the Master slot, it's not enough to kick on the monitor, so this was a necessary and even welcome step.